 Lake Wakatipu

 Queenstown’s defining characteristic is its location on the shores of beautiful Lake Wakatipu.
 The snake-shaped lake covers almost 300 square kilometres.
-And it’s not just a stunning slice of nature: Lake Wakatipu is one of the Queenstown’s must-visit attractions!
+And it’s not just a stunning slice of nature: Lake Wakatipu is one of Queenstown’s must-visit attractions!

 In the area around Lake Wakatipu, walking & cycling adventures await on some of the most popular Queenstown hiking trails.
 There’s also plenty to do on the water.
 Marvel at the lake from every angle on a legendary T.S.S.
 Earnslaw cruise.
 Or hop onto a Spirit of Queenstown Scenic Tour to see some of the lake’s lesser-known gems.